 The Land Drainage Act gives the County Council powers to deal with obstructions in ordinary watercourses where that obstruction to the flow of water creates a risk of flooding.
 If the obstruction impedes the flow, the Council may serve notice on the Riparian Owner to remove the obstruction.
 If no action is taken, the Council may carry out the work itself and recover the cost from the Riparian Owner.

 The Council are also responsible for granting consent to individuals, group of individuals, companies and public bodies, who wish to carry out changes to an ordinary watercourse that may affect flow or flood risk.

 Therefore, those who wish to make changes to an ordinary watercourse must gain written consent from the Council prior to carrying out such works.

 For example, consent would be required from the County Council to pipe (culvert) a watercourse.
 Inadequately piped watercourses can create flooding, safety, maintenance and environmental problems.
 The County Council are generally opposed to the piping of watercourses and consent will usually only be granted if there is no practical alternative.

-We are happy to discuss any problems with you.
-To contact us, please telephone the Customer Service Centre on 0300 500 80 80
+The County Council are happy to discuss any problems with you.
+To contact them, please telephone the Customer Service Centre on 0300 500 80 80